What Is Pneumonia?

 How Can Parents Help?

-If your child has bacterial pneumonia and the doctor prescribed antibiotics, give the medicine on schedule for as long as directed.
-Keeping up with the medicine doses will help your child recover faster and help prevent the infection from spreading to others in the family.
+If the doctor thinks that your child might have bacterial pneumonia, they will prescribe antibiotics.
+Give the medicine on schedule for as long as directed.
+Doing so will help your child recover faster and help prevent the infection from spreading to others.
 If your child is wheezing, the doctor might recommend using breathing treatments.

 Ask the doctor before you use a medicine to treat your child's cough.
 Over-the-counter cough and cold medicines are not recommended for any kids under 6 years old.
 If your child doesn’t seem to be feeling better in a few days, call your doctor for advice.